OS2World/LIB-Open_Object_Library/README.md

 LICENSE
 ===============
 * BSD 3 Clauses
-* Some components are GNU GPL
+* Some components are GNU LGPL

 COMPILE TOOLS
 ===============